Common Animal Stereotypes Used Can Include:

 - Ducks: Clumsy and a little dim, but also possessing a strong will and perhaps a hidden grace.
 A little weird.
 Anthropomorphic cartoon ducks are traditionally highly temperamental and selfish, at best being attention whores and at worst outright sociopaths (though rarely as serious villains).

-- Eagles: Noble, strong Giant Flyers who command impressive heights.
+- Eagles: Noble, respected, strong Giant Flyers who command impressive heights.
 Not above eating human flesh if they're starved for meat.
+They are also very well-known as a national symbol of the United States, enough that they've given the on-site nickname of Eagleland for the country.

 - Falcons: Swift and agile fliers but often cruel, vicious, and evil.